m3t4f1v3/ebbvn/script.md

 Zecheru: "I'm sorry Elsi, we hoped it wouldn't come to this"

-narrator: All the other surprise guests solemnly walked through the now dislodged doorway and into the parlor, their anger palpable.
+Narrator: All the other surprise guests solemnly walked through the now dislodged doorway and into the parlor, their anger palpable.

 Saoirse enters from the right